 - Evaluate progress of candidate and establish accountability via:

 - mentorship reports

 - funding successes

 RRCD Administration: The successful candidate will be notified of his/her award by the Chair of the RRCD Committee.
 Copies of the notification will also be sent to the relevant Department Chair and Department Administrative Officer, and the Associate Director of Finance, Schulich Medicine & Dentistry.

-Administrative Assistant: Stacey Bastien
+Program Administrator: Stacey Bastien

 Program Director: Jim Lewis, MD, FRCPC